Alan Dunbar

 Alan Dunbar (born 30 April 1990) is a Northern Irish professional golfer who won the 2012 Amateur Championship at Royal Troon.
 His home club is Rathmore Golf Club near Portrush, County Antrim.

+Career

 Dunbar won the Ulster Youths Amateur Open in 2008, the St Andrews Links Trophy in 2009 and the North of Ireland Amateur Open and the Irish Open Amateur in 2010.

 Dunbar played in the winning 2011 Walker Cup team.
 Partnered with Paul Cutler they won both their foursome matches, although Dunbar lost his singles match on the final day.

 Dunbar won the Amateur Championship in June 2012 defeating Austrian teenager Matthias Schwab by one hole at Royal Troon.
 Dunbar and Schwab exchanged the lead five times in the 36 hole final.
 Schwab led by 1 hole after the morning round but after 5 holes of the afternoon Dunbar was 2 holes ahead.
 However Schwab was again 1 hole ahead with 2 holes to play, but Dunbar won the last two holes to gain a narrow victory.